warriorstar-orion/Paradise/docs/src/getting_started.md

 ### Changing Code

-You'll find your code to edit in the Explorer sidebar of VS Code; if you need to find something, the Search sidebar is just below that.\
+You'll find your code to edit in the Explorer sidebar of VS Code; if you need to find something, the Search sidebar is just below that.

-    Old-school style: If you want to use DreamMaker instead, go ahead and edit your files there - once you save them, VS Code will detect what you’ve done and you’ll be able to follow the guide from there.
+If you want to use DreamMaker instead, go ahead and edit your files there - once you save them, VS Code will detect what you’ve done and you’ll be able to follow the guide from there.

 If you do anything mapping related, it is highly recommended you use StrongDMM and check out the [Guide to